toammann/BC2_VolCtrl/README.md

 > - The old school way, turning the knob
 >
 > - Standard infrared remote controls (several IR protocols)
-> - Telnet interface (Wi-Fi)
+> - A telnet interface (Wi-Fi)
 >
 > The PCB was designed as an upgrade for the Black Cat 2 audio tube amplifier.
-As the design of the PCB is universal, it may be easily integrated in other do-it-yourself amplifier projects.
+As the design of the PCB is universal, it may be integrated in other do-it-yourself amplifier projects easily.
 >
 > The amplifier itself was designed by  Henry Westphal and his students at the technical university of Berlin in Germany.
 Schematic and documentation are available [here](https://www.emsp.tu-berlin.de/menue/studium_und_lehre/mixed_signal_baugruppen_alt/das_projekt_black_cat/) (only German).
 >